Trump says he aborted retaliatory strike to spare Iranian lives

-WASHINGTON (Reuters) - U.S. President Donald Trump said on Friday he had aborted a military strike on Iran because such a response to Tehran’s downing of an unmanned U.S. surveillance drone would have caused a disproportionate loss of life.
+WASHINGTON/DUBAI (Reuters) - U.S. President Donald Trump said on Friday he aborted a military strike on Iran because he it could have killed 150 people, a disproportionate response to Tehran’s downing of an unmanned U.S. surveillance drone.

-In a series of early morning tweets, Trump said U.S. economic sanctions against Iran were having an impact and more were imposed late on Thursday following the destruction of the U.S. drone by an Iranian surface-to-air missile.

-Trump said the plan was to hit three different sites in response to the drone’s downing, and that he was told 150 people would have died.
+Trump said the plan was to hit three different sites in response to the drone’s downing on Thursday, which Tehran said took place over its territory and which Washington said occurred in international airspace over the Strait of Hormuz.

+The drone incident aggravated fears of direct military confrontation between the longtime foes, and oil prices rose a further $1 per barrel to above $65.50 on Friday due to worries about possible disruptions to crude exports from the Gulf.

+In a series of early morning tweets, Trump said he was in no hurry to launch a strike and that U.S. economic sanctions designed to force Iran to curb its nuclear and missile programs and its involvement in regional wars were having an effect.

 “Ten minutes before the strike I stopped it, not proportionate to shooting down an unmanned drone.
 I am in no hurry, our military is rebuilt, new, and ready to go, by far the best in the world,” Trump tweeted.